[Skip to Content]

 Clubs that receive retroactive FSIG grant funds for projects already completed do not need to submit a progress or completion report.
 The grant application submitted by the club serves as the club's completion report, assuming all of the grant application materials were submitted (receipts, photos, etc.).

-Flying Site Improvement Grant Overview (Closed)
+Flying Site Improvement Grant Overview (Opens October 1)

 The Academy of Model Aeronautics (AMA) and the AMA Foundation are committed to supporting its members through philanthropy.
 The Flying Site Improvement Grant (FSIG) program provides funding for AMA chartered clubs that have made improvements or are making improvements to their flying sites.
 We understand that well-maintained flying sites promote satisfaction among hobbyists, club visibility to the public, community engagement, aviation education, and safety.